Comparison of temperatures

 Greece: Anyone entitled to free healthcare in the UK is also entitled to treatment in Greece – if it is urgently required – from doctors, dentists, hospitals, and so on that are approved by the foreign statutory health insurance company.
 You should get a free UK Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC) before leaving the UK.
 If you already have an EHIC it will still be valid as long as it remains in date.
 You can also contact your health insurance company for information on current regulations.
 Nonetheless, you are urgently recommended to take out travel health insurance for the duration of your holiday which covers risks not assumed by the statutory health insurance companies.
 Such policies usually also offer benefits not covered by state health insurance companies, e.g. the costs of repatriation.

 Türkiye: Medical treatment options in the country‘s major cities and tourist regions have improved significantly in recent years.
 In particular, the large number of private hospitals offer a level approaching that of Europe.
 In many cases, medical care in rural areas cannot be compared to Western Europe and can be problematic in terms of technology, equipment and hygiene.
 Any valid health insurance cover you may have (foreign health insurance certificate) is often not sufficient.
-It is therefore strongly advised to take out private travel health insurance and reliable travel repatriation insurance.
 In private clinics, it is common to ask for a covered credit card or cash before starting treatment.
 An individual first-aid kit should be taken along and appropriately protected from the hot temperatures while travelling.
 An individual consultation with a tropical medicine doctor or travel medicine specialist is also advisable.

 Customers must ensure that they are in good physical and mental health in line with the trip in question.
 Customers must enquire about the physical mobility and psychological autonomy required for this trip.